-Like any good idea the company bike-components also had its origins in a pub.
-However, the founders and owners of the company, Klaus and Marcus initially had something completely different in mind as the opening of an online shop for bicycle parts and accessories: The idea was the launch of a suspension seatpost on the market.
+Like any good idea bike-components had its origins in a pub.
+However, the founders and owners of the company, Klaus and Marcus, initially had something completely different in mind.
+Instead of opening an online shop for bicycle parts and accessories, they wanted to create a suspension seatpost unlike any other on the market.

-Usually one buries these "best" ideas the very next morning deep in the drawer.
-Not so in this case, on the contrary, the very next day, on 26.11.1997, the business was registered and in 1998 the webshop went online. bike-components was born.
+Normally, one takes these great ideas and pushes them aside the next morning, but in this case it changed from idea to reality.
+The next day on 26.11.1997 the business was registered and in 1998 the webshop went online. bike-components was born.

-The flat-shared community of the two, served as the company headquarters.
-When the first customer orders fluttered in, Klaus and Marcus had to scrape all the money that they had together to make the purchases.
-Each order was then printed-out and hung in the hallway.
+Klaus and Marcus’s shared apartment served as the company headquarters.
+When the first orders fluttered in, Klaus and Marcus had to scrape together all the money they had to make the purchases.
+At the time the orders were printed out and hung in the hallway.
 Each incoming part was checked off and stored in a vacant, previously unused room.
-Once all items of an order had been checked off, these were cleared in to the room Marcus had, in order to manually compile the invoice with MS Word and to pack the parts for shipping.
-Each package was then labelled by hand and taken to the nearest Parcel Shop.
+Once an order was complete the parts were moved into Marcus’s room in order to manually compile the invoice with MS Word.
+After, the order was packed and ready for shipping.
+Each package was then labelled by hand and taken to the nearest parcel shop.

-Customers could of course also pick up their merchandise in person.
-The customer to this end rang the bell at the front door, submitted the order number over the house intercom and calmly waited in the entrance hall until Klaus or Marcus came running down to handover the order.
-The foundation for our store was laid in Aachen.
+Customers could also pick up their merchandise in person.
+To this end, the customer rang the bell at the front door, submitted the order number over the house intercom and calmly waited in the entrance hall until Klaus or Marcus came running down to deliver the order.
+In this manner, the foundation for our store was laid in Aachen.

-A company history that is hitherto marked by steady growth and success, unfolded.
-Whereas in the first year all the invoices (both purchase and sale) fit in a single file, the demand increased steadily and the nights were shorter.
-During the season the normal working day always extended beyond 0:00 hrs.
-In 2000, the flat-shared community was literally bursting at the seams - items were all over the place, so that new premises for BC were required.
-More professional structures were in the meantime established.
-The first business customer contract was concluded at the living room couch of the flat-shared community / BC headquarters, with the company DHL that up to today reliably delivers the majority of the orders worldwide.
-In addition, in October 2001 the first two employees were hire, in this case for incoming goods acceptance and outgoing goods shipment.
+A company history that is marked by steady growth and success unfolded.
+Whereas in the first year all the invoices (both purchase and sale) fit in a single file, over time the demand steadily increased and the nights became longer.
+During season the normal working day always extended past midnight.
+In 2000, the shared apartment was literally bursting at the seams – items were all over the place, so that new premises for BC were required.
+In the meantime, more professional structures were established including the first business customer contract.
+This first contract was closed on the couch in the apartment living room with DHL that still today reliably delivers the majority of BC orders worldwide.
+In addition, in October 2001, the first two employees were hired: one to handle incoming goods and the other outgoing shipments.

-In 2001, after only one year, the in the meantime retained warehouse as well as the Order point at the Hirschgraben literally bust at all seams.
-With the offices at the Neupforte, the company now found an environment that offered the additional space for necessary extensions.
-More and more adjoining shops were thereby rented in order to cope with the increasing movement of goods.
-The sidewalk was to the delight of the local residents, the main artery of internal goods flow.
+In 2001, only a year after the warehouse at Orderpoint am Hirshgraben was opened, BC had to make another move because the warehouse was already over filled.
+With the offices at the Neupforte, the company found an environment that offered the additional space for necessary extensions.
+More and more adjoining shops were rented in order to cope with the increasing movement of goods.
+The side walk was a delight to local residents: it was the main artery of internal goods flow.
 The newly-leased outdoor warehouses were named after the previous tenants of the premises.
-The term "sushi" has as such survived to this day as the designation for the replenishing warehouse.
+The term "sushi" has such survived to this day as the designation for the replenishing warehouse.

-The increased demand in the meantime called forth some practical problems.
-Both money as well as storage space for own boxes were missing, the largely acclaimed pragmatism of the company was as such put to use.
-The central location in the city centre of Aachen proved to be an advantage, on account of the fast that all nearby shoe and wine shops could be scoured with a cage trolley, in order to collect unused boxes.
-For all tourists and city trotters, it was probably always a highlight when a BC employee with the cage trolley rattled over the cobblestones of the Aachen market.
+The increased demand, in the meantime, called forth some practical problems.
+Both money as well as storage space were lacking for BC to have its own boxes.
+The highly acclaimed pragmatism of the company was put to the test.
+The central location of BC in relation to the city center proved to be an advantage.
+On account of the nearby shoe and wine shops, a wire trolley could be used to pick up unused boxes.
+For all the tourists and city trotters it was a sight to see a BC employee with the wire trolley rattling over the cobblestones of the Aachen market.

-In 2010, after many years of strong growth, the hitherto biggest step in the development of the company was made, with the relocation to a significantly larger facility.
-All the structures and processes were re-analysed, improved and professionalized.
-Especially in the field of logistics, the basis for our present strength that pertains to short delivery times, was established.
-Deliveries exercised within 24 hours pursuant to the placement of an order are as such no longer regarded as record-breaking, but instead increasingly becoming the standard.
+In 2010, after years of consistent growth, the biggest step in the development of the company was made when we relocated to a significantly larger facility.
+All structures and processes were re-analyzed, improved and professionalized.
+Especially in the field of logistics which accounts for our present short delivery times.
+Orders delivered within 24 hours of placement are no longer regarded as ground breaking, but instead are increasingly becoming the standard.

-bike-components in the meantime employs in the areas of customer service, purchasing, marketing, product data management, logistics, incoming goods acceptance and outgoing goods shipment, store and workshop more than 100 employees that provide for a smooth order processing and short delivery times.
+bike-components employs people in the areas of customer service, purchasing, marketing, product data management, logistics, incoming goods acceptance, and outgoing goods shipment.
+Between the store and workshop we have more than 140 employees that provide for a smooth ordering process and short delivery times.

 The first 15 years have been an experience.
-We look forward to many more years and would like to thank all our suppliers, business partners, employees, and not least our customers for the great time.
-We derive an enormous amount of pleasure in working with you.
+We look forward to many more years and would like to thank our suppliers, business partners, employees, and of course our customers for the great time.
+Working with you gives us an enormous amount of pleasure.